 The Occupational Safety and Health Act (OSH Act) is the primary body of law governing workplace safety and health in Minnesota.
 The federal OSH Act was implemented with the goal of reducing workplace injuries, illnesses, and deaths.
 It grants the Occupational Safety and Health Administration (OSHA) the authority to establish rules and regulations governing workplace safety and health throughout the country.
 Section 18 of the OSH Act offers states the option of creating their own occupational safety and health program and agency, in place of federal OSHA, and Minnesota law has established Minnesota’s own OSHA program, which requires employers to comply with both the federal OSHA standards and the additional Minnesota statutes and rules.

-Because the Minnesota Occupational Health and Safety Codes adopt by reference the OSH Act standards, the primary focus of this chapter is the OSH Act itself.
-This chapter outlines the OSH Act’s coverage of employers and employees, employer responsibilities, specific standards, inspections, violations, penalties, and employer defenses.
-The chapter ends by discussing other “localized” standards Minnesota has adopted to cover some additional hazards that are not covered by the federal OSHA standards.
+Because the Minnesota Occupational Health and Safety Codes adopt by reference the OSH Act standards, the primary focus of this topic is the OSH Act itself.
+This topic outlines the OSH Act’s coverage of employers and employees, employer responsibilities, specific standards, inspections, violations, penalties, and employer defenses.
+The topic ends by discussing other “localized” standards Minnesota has adopted to cover some additional hazards that are not covered by the federal OSHA standards.

 The OSH Act’s broad coverage includes nearly all private-sector employers and their employees.
 However, certain employers and employees are exempt from coverage.